udevbe/greenfield/README.md

 There is however one major drawback to this solution: the combination of [WebCodecs API](https://developer.mozilla.org/en-US/docs/Web/API/WebCodecs_API) and the H.265 codec simply does not exist in any browser.

-This means a more realistic solution should be based on the current pipeline and would look like this:
+## The current implementation:

 [<img src="https://docs.google.com/drawings/d/e/2PACX-1vRIPsXAvlTFj-bERKWLeoo5RFWUQHfLyQOymNZ8c-kVEhpsh8GGXYAkudanvpNzycTC3G9xuCPxHX6x/pub?w=1985&h=561" />](https://docs.google.com/drawings/d/e/2PACX-1vRIPsXAvlTFj-bERKWLeoo5RFWUQHfLyQOymNZ8c-kVEhpsh8GGXYAkudanvpNzycTC3G9xuCPxHX6x/pub?w=1985&h=561)

-Here we've extended the current solution with support for the Wayland DRM protocol.
+Here we've extended the old solution with support for the Wayland DRM protocol (+ DMA_BUF protocol).
 This allows for a zero-copy transfer of the application pixels to the encoding pipeline.
-We've also added support for the H.264 WebCodecs API, which allows us to do decoding on the GPU of the receiving browser client.
+We've also added support for the H.264 WebCodecs API, which allows us to do decoding on the GPU of the receiving browser client if supported.
+If no usable GPU is available in the Compositor-Proxy, the piple falls back to slower software rendering.

 *The end result is a near ideal solution that is expected be fast enough to support gaming.*